jvadair/scribbl/README.md

 ### Software (the good stuff!)
 First, install [Thonny](https://thonny.org).
 Next, plug your watch into your computer.
 In the bottom right of Thonny, change the Python interpreter (it may say something like "local Python3") to ESP32.
 Then, click that again and select "Configure interpreter".
 On that screen, select (from the bottom right) "Install or update micropython" (esptool).
 You may need to follow Thonny's instructions for installing esptool (basically, Tools -> Manage Plugins -> find & install esptool from the dialog).
 Click the 3 bars in the bottom right next to "Install", and then choose "Select local Micropython image".
+> If Thonny is having issues detecting your watch, make sure to

 Download and select within Thonny the .bin file from Waveshare I have uploaded here under "firmware", and then click "Install".
 This may take a while.
 Next, just upload the 2 files under the "src" folder to the watch by right clicking them in Thonny and choosing "Upload to ...".
 You can either press the "reset" button on your board, or type `import main` into the console in Thonny (recommended), whatever works for you.